 A state-run think-tank expert warns in the People's Daily Overseas Edition that the US is building a "united front" against China in the Asia-Pacific by stirring up territorial disputes and boosting military alliances and deployments.

 "We obviously cannot allow this to happen and must achieve a real strategic balance in the Asia-Pacific...
 China has no reason to fight a lone battle and should give full play to the strategic role of Russia and North Korea," Ren Weidong of the China Institute of Contemporary International Relations commented in the newspaper.

-On Japan, China Daily says Beijing is dismayed at Tokyo's plan to amend previous official statements about its wartime history, including a landmark 1995 apology for Japan's aggression during World War II.'No credibility'
+On Japan, China Daily says Beijing is dismayed at Tokyo's plan to amend previous official statements about its wartime history, including a landmark 1995 apology for Japan's aggression during World War II.

 Coming back to China, in an interview with The Beijing News, whistle-blowing journalist Zhu Ruifeng calls for a thorough investigation into a Chongqing sex video scandal and says more officials allegedly appearing in the secretly filmed videos have not been punished.

 A bilingual Global Times editorial blasts Mr Zhu for refusing to hand over the sex tapes to police from Chongqing and warns that a "lack of government credibility" is affecting "the handling of nearly every controversial issue in China".

 China Youth Daily, however, calls the police's surprise visit to Mr Zhu's home an "intimidating approach that will disgust people easily".

 Elsewhere, a real estate tycoon from Hunan reveals to Nanfang Daily that he bribed more than 300 deputies in a failed attempt to get a seat in the provincial congress.